 When potential customers come to us looking for a design partner to bring their ideas to life, they usually have two main concerns: consistency in part size and shape and the delivery schedule.

 But more recently, we’ve seen an interest in material traceability.It makes sense: Designers want to ensure the products they’re bringing to market are going to be high-quality and safe for their end users.
 I’ve been working with closed-cell foam materials, foam-molding processes, and specialty materials and applications for more than 17 years now.
-In other words, I’ve been around the block — and I’ve seen the difference that high-quality foam can make.
+In other words, I’ve been around the block — and I’ve seen the difference that manufacturing high-quality foam products can make.

 The PopFoam Difference

 We’ve found over the years that starting with better ingredients for our compounds yields much better results in the end.
 That’s why we require our compounder to use name-brand raw materials in all of our compounds, and that affords us a few key benefits over competitors: